 David Couture found some nasty, lurking bugs, as well as contributing

 Frank Denis contributed a few excellent code patches and some good ideas.

-Dmitriy Dvoinikov makes available a FreeBSD live-cd distribution which includes a Pound binary.
+Dmitriy Dvoinikov makes available a live-CD FreeBSD distribution that

 Abner G. Jacobsen did a lot of testing in a production environment

 Akira Higuchi found a significant security issue in Pound and contributed

 Ken Lalonde contributed very useful remarks and suggestions, as well as

 came up with some good ideas.
 In addition, did some serious testing under

 Jan-Piet Mens raised some interesting security points about the HTTPS

 Andreas Roedl for testing and some ideas about logging in root jails.